dynamite-ready/node-gamepad/README.md

 Node Gamepad v0.1.0

 A cross platform, native module for gamepads, based on SDL 2.
 Presently works on Windows and Mac OSX.
 A Linux version is in the works.
 I'll endeavour to provide more detail before long, but the basic instructions for use are as follows:

 Installation:
 Make sure you have Node JS installed, obviously.
 Node-Gyp is essential too.
-Copy the repo to you machine.
+Copy the repo to your machine.
 Using the command terminal, 'cd' into the repo/module and run:

 node-gyp configure
 node-gyp build